metallb/metallb/website/content/installation/_index.md

 %}}) page and make sure your cloud platform can work with MetalLB (most cannot).

-There are two supported ways to install MetalLB: using plain Kubernetes manifests, or using Kustomize.
+There are three supported ways to install MetalLB: using plain Kubernetes manifests, using Kustomize, or using Helm.

 ## Preparation